Caast/caast-documentation/library/events.md

 ## onBasketAdd

-This event is emitted when a user add an item to his basket, this event won't emit if the target DOM element is not set in the app configuration.
-Please refer to [live_id](library/data.md#live_id) for additional returned data.
+This event is emitted when a user add an item to cart, this event can be emitted by a custom selector on the webpage add to cart button or via the Caast Widget direct add to cart action.
+This event won't be emitted if the target DOM element or the direct add to cart action is not set in the app configuration.
+Please refer to [live_id](library/data.md#live_id), [product_id](library/data.md#product_id), [product_ref](library/data.md#product_ref) and [from_caast](library/data.md#from_caast) for additional returned data.

 ```javascript
 caast